Danielle9897/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/transaction-support.markdown

 #### Single request

-The operations executed on documents are executed in ACID transactions.
-This applies to actions executed in a single HTTP request.
-As described above there are options to send a [script](../../client-api/operations/patching/single-document) that reads and modifies data in single unit and it is executed in a single server side transaction hece it provides _Serializable_ isolation in a single-node model and _Cursor Stability_ in a multi-master model (it requires a conflict resolver to be defined, otherwise it offers   _Read Committed_).
+In a single HTTP request, the operations performed on documents are executed within ACID transactions.

+As described above, you can send a [patching script](../../client-api/operations/patching/single-document) that reads and modifies data in a single unit.
+The script actions are executed in a single server-side transaction, thus providing _Serializable_ isolation in a single-node model and _Cursor Stability_ in a multi-master model
+(it does require a conflict resolver to be defined, otherwise it offers  _Read Committed_).

 #### Multiple requests

-The typicall interaction with a database via the usage of the session involves multiple requests (loading the data and saving it after altering).
-What are the guarantees when you use the session and execute multiple calls to the database?
-It depends on the configuration of the session.
+A typical interaction with a database via the session involves multiple requests to the database (loading the data and saving it after altering).

-* The interaction with a database involving multiple requests, with the usage of the session in its default configuration, provides _Read Committed_ for both models - single node and multi-master.
+The guarantees provided depend on the session's configuration:

+* __Default configuration__:
+  With the session in its default configuration, where optimistic concurrency is not enabled,
+  the guarantees are _Read Committed_ for both single-node and multi-master models.

+* __Optimistic Concurrency__:
-* By enabling the [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency) in the session you prevent lost update so it provides _Cursor Stability_
+  Enabling [optimistic concurrency](../../client-api/session/configuration/how-to-enable-optimistic-concurrency) in the session prevents lost updates, ensuring _Cursor Stability_.
-(in multi-master a conflict resolver needs to be defined, otherwise _Read Committed_ is guaranteed).
+  In the multi-master model, however, a conflict resolver must be defined to achieve _Cursor Stability_;
+  otherwise, _Read Committed_ is guaranteed.

+* __Cluster-wide transaction mode__:
-* If the session is configured to use `ClusterWide` transaction mode then the optimisic concurrency and the script patching isn't available.
-But then you have _Cursor Stability_ even for interactions spanning multiple requests to a database.
-Write operations executed in single `SaveChanges()` guarantee _Serializable_ isolation same as in the `SingleNode` transaction mode.
+  If the session is configured to use a cluster-wide transaction mode, optimistic concurrency and script patching are unavailable.
+  Nevertheless, _Cursor Stability_ is ensured even for interactions spanning multiple requests to the database.
+  Write operations executed within a single request via `SaveChanges()` call guarantee _Serializable_ isolation, similar to the single-node transaction mode.

 {PANEL/}